 However, some people have difficulty getting the information needed to take medication appropriately because of their disability.
 To remove such barriers, Shionogi is working on improving the way it transmits information.
 These efforts will help achieve the target specified in our medium-term business plan, STS2030 (FY2020 to 2030): Delivering value by providing healthcare as a service (Healthcare as a Service: HaaS).

 What is Communication Barrier-Free?
 (8 min.
-29 sec. video with Japanese captions)
+29 sec. video with English captions)

 What activities do you implement in the Communication Barrier-Free Project?